aghesh001/IQ-Binar-file-Creator/README.md

 # IQ-Binar-file-Creator

 This file will generate an iq binary file of the format singed 16 bit intefger if provided i and q data's in an specific formate.

 ## Prerequisite

 Input file name should be  : input_iq_data.txt \
 i and q channel data should be of Float format.

 ## Building

-	Execute make -f make_file clean all
+	make -f make_file clean all

 ## Running